Economies of Scale

 Transport

 It is cheaper per unit to transport items in bigger ships, trucks, etc than smaller ones.
 These bigger vessels allow more items to be transported per shipment.
 Clearly there is a storage factor that partly explains why larger vessels are usually more cost effective for businesses able to sell the larger volume.
 But it also has to do with fuel and labor.
 Even though a larger shipment contains more items and therefore requires more fuel, this is still cheaper per unit than transporting the same volume of items through a larger number of shipments.
 More shipments equate to not only more fuel overall but more time, which increases the per unit cost of labor.
 So, whether it be a shipping company or a business that ships its own products, the per unit cost advantage of transport from larger ships, etc means a higher profit margin per unit.
-It also allows such businesses offer lower per unit prices for their products or services, all other factors being equal.
+It also allows such businesses to offer lower per unit prices for their products or services, all other factors being equal.

 Buying

-Frequently sellers, whether of tangible or intangible goods, will offer buyers a better per unit price with a larger purchase since this means more revenue for the seller.
+Frequently sellers, whether of tangible or intangible goods, will offer buyers a better per unit price with a larger purchase since this means more profit for the seller.
 This is often seen at the store, when larger packages, cans, bottles, etc are a better value than smaller ones or the store offers a lower per item price if you buy a certain quantity of those items.
 For the same reason, insurers will often give a better value with a more expensive insurance package: the policy has a greater amount of coverage per dollar that you spend on it.

 Producers can save money per unit by buying inputs in larger quantities from other producers or middleman, just as middlemen can get each unit at a cheaper price by making larger purchases from producers or other middlemen.